-Since our inception in 2014, we recorded no U.S. federal or state income tax benefits for the net losses we incurred or for our earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
+Since our inception in 2014, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in each year or our earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.